bookingactivities/booking-activities/readme.txt

 = 1.2.2 =
 * Feature - Booking Activities' notifications can now be sent along WooCommerce's notifications
 * Optimization - DOING - Events are loaded significantly faster
-* Optimization - DOING - Events are loaded at intervals as the user navigates the calendar
+* Optimization - DOING - Events are loaded at intervals as the user navigates the calendar (configurable in Booking Activities settings)
 * Optimization - Calendar editor operations are processed significantly faster
 * Optimization - Booking forms (with or without WooCommerce) are verified faster
 * Optimization - JS and CSS files are now versioned to allow smart cache refresh